-Nicola Sturgeon has sought to deflect attention away from her own failings by raising the spectre of Donald Trump facilitating profiteering out of the NHS, writes Brian Monteith
+Nicola Sturgeon deflects from SNP failings by raising spectre of Donald Trump - Brian Monteith

 No amount of bluff and bluster by First Minister Nicola Sturgeon can hide the fact that the responsibility for the performance of the Scottish NHS rests with her administration – the Scottish Government.
 It follows, therefore, that no amount of bravado or Smart-Alec tweets can shift the blame for NHS failures from Ms Sturgeon to Donald Trump, Boris Johnson or the fact that Scotland is in the United Kingdom.